User Guide: OONI Probe Mobile App

 You can access your OONI Probe results from the testing of your network’s performance through the following steps:

 Step 1.
-Tap Performance in the Test Results screen of your OONI Probe mobile app.
+Tap All Types in the Test Results screen of your OONI Probe mobile app.

-The following measurement page is from an NDT speed test.
+The following measurement page is from an HTTP Header Filed Manipulation Test.

-In this case, we can see that the HTTP Invalid Request Line test was run on Magticom Ltd. (AS16010) on 2nd August 2022 at 13:36 local time.
+In this case, we can see that an HTTP Header Filed Manipulation Test was run on JSC Silknet (AS35805) on 12th April 2025 at 15:42 UTC.
 When this test was performed, it sent an invalid HTTP request line (containing an invalid HTTP version number, an invalid field count and a huge request method) to an echo service listening on the standard HTTP port.
 The echo service (a debugging and measurement tool which simply sends back any data it receives) sent the invalid HTTP request line back to us, exactly as it received it.
 This indicates that there is no visible middlebox or traffic manipulation on the tested network.

 If, however, a middlebox was present on the tested network, the invalid HTTP request line would have been intercepted by the middlebox, potentially triggering an error that would have been sent back to us by the echo service.
 Such errors indicate that software for traffic manipulation is likely placed on the tested network, though it’s not always clear what that software is.